-3. After being certified to receive reasonable accommodations at the College, the ADA Coordinator will provide an Accommodations Packet which will include an accommodations memo, which lists the reasonable accommodations to be provided, along with other documentation the instructor is required to sign.
+- After being certified to receive reasonable accommodations at the College, the ADA Coordinator will provide an Accommodations Packet which will include an accommodations memo, which lists the reasonable accommodations to be provided, along with other documentation the instructor is required to sign.

-4. At the beginning of each term of enrollment, the student must schedule a meeting with the ADA Coordinator.
-The Coordinator will review the Disability Certification form and complete Reasonable Accommodation form(s) for the student to present to his/her instructors.
+- At the beginning of each term of enrollment, the student must schedule a meeting with the ADA Coordinator to receive an accommodations packet for the new semester.